 The helmet is also compatible with Giro goggles and audio systems, but you’ll have to spend extra to get that benefit.

 How to Choose Women’s Snowboard Helmets

-Here are a few factors/things that I think you should consider.
+Here are a few factors/things that I think you should consider before buying a helmet.

-Of course, the first aspect to consider when getting a helmet is its durability.
-The items need to protect you during hard crashes, which means you want a sturdy construction that can stand up to impacts.
+The first aspect to consider when getting a helmet is its durability.
+It needs to protect you during hard crashes, which means you want a sturdy construction that can stand up to impacts.